A-I-Research-Facility/Deep-Learning-examples/README.md

 # DeepLearning

 General take on deep learning using python language with Tensorflow, and Keras.
+Both given programs have their READMEs included which explain each line of code.
+Please go through the README to understand the code.

 ***
 The guide is super easy to follow, but if you have any questions, please email them to cserveairf@gmail.com or create pull requests regarding your questions.